 The second option is to take an organised tour which includes accommodation and tickets to the event.
 MoaTours runs World of WearableArt Awards Show tours in September/October which include all transport from Auckland, accommodation, meals and Platinum tickets to the event ensuring that you will have the best seat in the house.
 With a MoaTour you will also explore the beautiful countryside, visit the Tongariro National Park, and enjoy the tranquillity of Hawkes Bay after the buzz of Wellington.
 With many beautiful gardens to visit such as Pepped Warbeck garden, and Gwavas historic homestead and garden, and four private lunches along the way, this is an outstanding tour full of entertainment, gardens, food and delight.

-10. Where is the WOW Awards Show?
+10. Where is the World of Wearable Art Awards Show held?

 The World of WearableArt Awards Show take place in the TSB Arena, in Central Wellington.